Dolcetto d’Alba doc

 “Boschi di Berri”

 A truly unique Dolcetto d’Alba.
 Its grapes come from a century-old vineyard that was saved from the phylloxera disease thanks to the partially sandy soil and particular microclimate.
-Thus we find here an emblematic and rare example of vines that are not spliced with American roots.
+Thus we find here an emblematic and rare example of vines that are not grafted with American roots.

 Extraordinary emotions are revived at every vintage, and in particular at the moment of the first tasting.